Alerts

 3. Delivery

 Delivery is one process per channel type.
-Email goes through whatever EMAIL_PROVIDER is configured (console in dev, Resend Setup Day onwards).
+Email is delivered through our transactional email provider.
 Slack and Discord both use webhook POST.
 Generic webhooks get a JSON envelope with the event type, monitor, and payload.

 Each delivery is logged in the alerts table with status: pending → sent or failed.
 The Test button on the channels page hits the same delivery code path with a synthetic payload, so a passing test really does prove the production path works.